SCOPE OF THIS CHAPTER

 4. Informing Children about the Complaints Procedure

-Children must be informed about the Complaints Procedure in a variety of ways suitable to their needs and level of understanding.
+Children must be informed about the Complaints Procedure in a variety of ways suitable to their age and level of understanding.
 Copies of relevant leaflets should be provided, for example the Children's Guide which is given to children before or upon admission to a children's home.
-Such information must include an explanation of the role of an Advocate and provide contact details for advocates to make complaints on children's behalf.
+Such information must include an explanation of the role of an Advocate and provide contact details for Advocates who can support children to make a complaint.
+Information about the complaints procedure may be made available to children and their families via social media approved by the local authority.

 5. Receiving Complaints

-However, where a complaint includes an allegation of Significant Harm, the matter must be directed to be dealt with under the Child Protection Procedures and must be referred to the Referral and Assessment Team for this purpose immediately.
+Where a complaint includes an allegation that a child has been harmed, the matter must be directed to be dealt with under the Multi-Agency Safeguarding Children Procedures and must be referred to Children's Social Care.

 6. Stage One - Local Resolution